attach-live/attach-embeds-properties/README.md

-# attach-sdk-properties
+# attach-properties
-This repository contains a complete list of all properties used in the Attach SDKs.
+This repository contains a complete list of all properties used in the Attach embeds.
 Use it as reference and for copy-pasting.